a1pat/Starbucks-Capstone/README.md

 ## Data Exploration ##

 ### Types of Offers<a name="types_of_offers"></a> ###
 Ten different types of offers are included in the study.
 Two of the offers are **informational** in nature.
-Completing an informational offer does not attract any specific reward.
+Completing an informational offer does not earn a reward.
 The project instructions state that an informational offers can be assumed to be 'influential' for a specified length of time once the app receives the offer.
 This could be debated - it would be more likely that the influence lasts for a certain period once the the user views the offer.
 Nevertheless, the project instruction has been honored in this analysis.

 There are four of **discount** offers, differing in the minimum amount of money required to be spent (refered to as **difficulty**) to earn a reward, the amount of reward (refered to as **reward**) and the validity period (refered to as **duration**) of the offer.